 • Then for the finale, add the apron over the top of the dress and tie at the waist.
 But don’t take the tying lightly – rumor has it that there is special meaning to how your apron is tied.
 If you tie the bow on the right, that indicates you are a married woman, on the left means you are single and open to a little flirting.
 It’s unclear if this is really a historic tradition, but it is a popular tradition today that is followed.

-In the end…I was won over by the traditional outfit.
+In the end…I was won over by this traditional outfit of Oktoberfest.
 It was comfortable, fun to wear, forced me to have great posture, was flattering, made my boobs look big, and yes, I even loved the apron.
 I’m not sure I would buy one to simply wear around New York City, but I would get one for attending Oktoberfest for sure.

 I was a guest of Germany Tourism on this trip, however all opinions here are my own.